alunacob/hackathon-2020-binder-template/README.md

 - create a **public** repository on GitHub
 - copy the contents of this repo in that repository
+- update the `environment.yml` with the conda packages required to run the notebook(s)
+- create one or more notebooks to support the BETTER Hackathon 2020 activities
 - update the `README.md` file to update the Binder badge repository URL:

 `https://mybinder.org/v2/gh/ec-better/{your repository name}/master?urlpath=lab`